 Mr. and Mrs. Ketterman have two sons.
 One lives in the Boston region with his wife.
 Because of their proximity to them, this son and daughter-in-law have primary responsibility for the couple's care.
 This son is the durable power of attorney.
 Their other son lives in Illinois.
 They have three grandchildren and a great-grandchild.

 Mr. Ketterman has never smoked and used alcohol only on social occasions.
 His primary activities during retirement were community service, golf, and bridge.
-He participated regularly in the structured exercise program at the life care community in Florida and at the assisted living facility prior to his move to ...
+He participated regularly in the structured exercise program at the life care community in Florida and at the assisted ...